lucia-auth/lucia/docs/pages/getting-started/astro.md

 ## Initialize Lucia

 Import `Lucia` and initialize it with your adapter.
-Refer to the [Database](/database) page to learn how to setup your database and initialize the adapter.
+Refer to the [Database](/database) page to learn how to set up your database and initialize the adapter.
 Make sure to configure the `sessionCookie` option and register your `Lucia` instance type

 ```ts
 // src/auth.ts